Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Choosing between a male or female Golden Mountain Dog comes down to lifestyle.
 The male Golden Mountain Dog is typically larger than the female in both height and weight.
 This extra size may increase your costs for food and veterinary care, such as costs for weight-based medication or anesthesia.
 Conversely, spaying a female dog is typically more expensive than neutering a male dog.

 Many of the sex-associated traits in male vs. female dogs are a result of hormones, so spaying and neutering can prevent potential problems like urine marking in males.
 As far as temperament and personality, both the males and females are easygoing and good-natured pets.

 Known for its affectionate nature and thick, beautiful coat, the Golden Mountain Dog is a great option for a variety of pet owners.
 This lovable giant can act as a companion for your children and pets, an enthusiastic exercise partner, and a loyal friend, whether you want to add to your family or bring home your first pup.

 Though the Golden Mountain Dog requires a little extra grooming, food, and exercise, this popular breed makes up for the effort with endless love, affection, and devotion for you and your family.

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the Golden Mountain Dog come from?
+- Temperament & Intelligence of the Golden Mountain Dog